01TeeTheDev01/OpenWeather-API-Rest-Assured-Automation-Framework/README.md

-# Weather API Testing Framework
+# OpenWeather API Rest-Assured Automation Framework

 ## Description
 This project aims to develop a testing framework for the OpenWeatherMap API (http://api.openweathermap.org).
 The framework will automate testing of various HTTP methods such as POST, GET, PUT, and DELETE for different endpoints provided by the API.